On this page

-- build a search user interface.
+- Building the search user interface

 Algolia provides a JSON based REST API for indexing data.
 This means all data pushed to an Algolia index must be sent as JSON.
 To make indexing easier, API clients have been developed for most major languages.
-Additionally, if you would like to test a static subset of your data, you can upload a JSON file directly via our dashboard.
+Additionally, if you would like to test a static subset of your data, you can upload a JSON file directly via the Algolia dashboard.

 Algolia provides many ways to configure your index and fine-tune your overall index relevancy.
 The most important settings to configure are the searchable attributes and the custom ranking attributes.
 Beyond these, Algolia has pre-set many sensible defaults that should work for most use cases.
 However, you may find your data set requires further configuration tweaking.